jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 >
 >_I am interested in an internship so that I can better learn how the skills I'm obtaining at State can be used in industry as well as learning practical Software Engineering skills that aren't necessarily taught in a university setting._

-Here's an interesting TED talk take on the elevator pitch: [How to Introduct Yourself and Get Hired](https://www.ted.com/talks/rebecca_okamoto_how_to_introduce_yourself_and_get_hired) by Rebecca Okatomo from April 2025.
+Here's an interesting TED talk take on the elevator pitch: [How to Introduce Yourself and Get Hired](https://www.ted.com/talks/rebecca_okamoto_how_to_introduce_yourself_and_get_hired) by Rebecca Okatomo from April 2025.

 ## Company Research
 Internship offers generally won't appear out of the blue on short notice.
-You'll have some time research the company that may offer you an internship.
+You'll have some time to research the company that may offer you an internship.
 The internet has made this much easier than when I was a student.
 I suspect that most companies have a public website with some information about their industry.